THE CARDWEAVING RIFF

 Always put the rubber band back on the cards if you have to move or

-your body position to maintain enough tension to keep the cards in place
+use your body position to maintain enough tension to keep the cards

-(but not so much you cannot turn them). ?When the weaving has gotten
+in place (but not so much you cannot turn them). ?When the weaving

 Now take two 5" lengths of the extra cord and make a loop from